Back to blog

 • Maximum fire and brilliance due to ideal light return

-• Excellent at hiding inclusions and slight color tints
+• Excellent at concealing inclusions and slight color tints

 • Typically costs more per carat due to rough diamond waste during cutting

 Round brilliants work beautifully in solitaire settings, halos, three-stone designs, and vintage-inspired rings.
-The symmetry makes this shape forgiving across different hand shapes and finger sizes.
+The symmetry makes this shape forgiving across different hand shapes and finger lengths, which is part of why it has never gone out of style.

 Oval

-Oval center stones have surged in popularity over the past decade.
-The elongated shape creates the illusion of greater size compared to a round diamond of the same carat weight.
-This shape also tends to make fingers appear longer and more slender.
+Oval center stones have surged in popularity over the past decade and remain one of the top requests we see at Farsi Jewelers.
+The elongated shape creates the illusion of greater size compared to a round diamond of the same carat weight, and it tends to make fingers appear longer and more slender.

 Key characteristics: